 Upwards of 20,000 people come to Omaha for this event.
 If you would like to attend, all it takes is one share of stock to participate.

 Unfortunately, the typical annual meeting of a corporation isn't quite as exciting as this.
 But an annual meeting is required for nearly every corporation, so you will need to know what goes on.

 What Is an Annual Meeting?

 The annual meeting of a corporation is a gathering of shareholders of the corporation.
-An annual meeting may also be called a general meeting, annual shareholder meeting, or annual stockholder meeting.
+An annual meeting may also be called a general meeting, an annual shareholder meeting, or an annual stockholder meeting.

 The annual meeting usually includes the following activities: